openharmony/time_time_cangjie_wrapper/README.md

 - get time since system startup: Provides an interface to obtain the elapsed time since system startup.
 - get system time zone: Provides an interface to obtain the current system timezone.
 - Cangjie timing and time FFI interface definition: Responsible for defining the C language interoperability interface called by the Cangjie language, used to implement Cangjie's time zone capabilities.
-- timing and time service: Responsible for providing basic timezone functionality, encapsulating C  language interfaces for Cangjie interoperability.
+- time_service: Responsible for providing basic timezone functionality, encapsulating C  language interfaces for Cangjie interoperability.
+- cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for labeling APIs, and providing the BusinessException class definition thrown to users.
+- hiviewdfx_cangjie_wrapper: Responsible for providing log interfaces for printing logs at key paths.

 ## Directory Structure